iagrant/binex/ROPemporium/0-ret2win/README.md

 ![functions](imgs/32bit/functions.png)

 If we open it up in ghidra we get a pretty cool decompiled view of the function, showing exactly what it does.

+And perfect!
+We want to cat the flag.txt file.

 ![decompiled](imgs/32bit/ret2winDecompiled.png)